-The property forms part of an established residential area in the town of Forfar.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
+The property forms part of an established residential area within Forfar.
+The surrounding properties in the immediate vicinity are generally of a mixed style and age.
 A range of typical local amenities can be found nearby.

-The property was generally found to be in fair order having regard to its age and type.
-Whilst some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.
+The property was found to be in fair order having regard to its age and type.
+While some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.

+The subjects form part of a tenement/block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.

 The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

-There is evidence of wood boring insect infestation to roofing timbers.
-This can be treated by a timber/specialist contractor.
-The subjects form part of a block of flats and it has been assumed that maintenance and repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
-It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.
-The property has been alerted to provide the current layout/accommodation, including but not limited to, the construction of an entrance porch, and the kitchen now being open to the hallway by removal of a wall.
-These works are historic in nature.
-Any relating documentation should be retained.
-All ownership, access rights of way and maintenance liabilities over shared parts/paths, garden areas and external items should be clarified.
+The current layout of the property internally has been altered by the addition of the two bedrooms.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

+All ownership, access rights of way and maintenance liabilities over shared areas should be clarified.